Multilingual Projects on the NLG Platform

 Adding Languages to the Main Languages within the projects

-As soon as you have created the collection of the main language, work on your text project begins, which proceeds in the same way as for monolingual projects: You write your statements based on a test object and take care of the right calculations, logics and triggers in the Transform.
+As soon as you have created the collection of the main language, work on your text project begins, which proceeds in the same way as for monolingual projects: You write your statements based on a test object and take care of the right calculations, logic and triggers in the Transform tab.

 In the next step, you change the preview language and the Test object for the second language you want to use.

-Then translation starts: You have to translate the parts of the project, that are not built from variables from data.
+Then translation starts: You have to translate the parts of the project, that are not built from variables or data.
 For this you have to copy your statements with all associated branches and triggers and translate the statements into the sublanguage.